X

 | Weight gain | Occasional | Reduced basal metabolic rate | Diet, exercise |

-The diabetes issue deserves particular attention: metoprolol — like all beta-blockers — can mask the typical warning symptoms of hypoglycaemia: tachycardia and tremor are suppressed.
-Patients with diabetes on metoprolol must therefore monitor blood glucose closely and not rely on physical warning signals.
-Only sweating is not suppressed by beta-blockers — this remains as a warning sign.
+The diabetes issue deserves particular attention: metoprolol – like all beta blockers – can mask the typical warning symptoms of low blood sugar: a racing heart and trembling are suppressed.
+Patients with diabetes on metoprolol must therefore check their blood sugar closely and not rely on physical warning signs.
+Only sweating is not suppressed by beta blockers – it remains as a warning sign.

-This is the most clinically important warning about beta-blockers: sudden discontinuation is dangerous.
-The body has adapted to beta-blockade — the beta-receptors have upregulated, meaning more receptors have been produced to compensate for the reduced signal.
-When metoprolol is stopped abruptly, the body's own adrenaline encounters considerably more receptors than normal.
-The consequence: rebound tachycardia with racing pulse, blood pressure spikes, and in the worst case angina pectoris or myocardial infarction.
+This is the clinically most important warning about beta blockers: sudden stopping is dangerous.
+The body has got used to the beta blockade – the beta receptors have upregulated, so more receptors are formed to compensate for the reduced signal.
+When metoprolol is stopped abruptly, the body's own adrenaline meets considerably more receptors than normal.
+The consequence: rebound tachycardia with a racing heart, blood pressure peaks, and in the worst case angina pectoris or a heart attack.

-The solution is consistent tapering over 1–2 weeks — halving the dose weekly:
+The solution is consistent tapering off over 1–2 weeks – the dose is halved each week:

 | Starting dose | Reduction step | Duration |